Artificial intelligence, deep learning, and machine learning are terms that are used interchangeably these days.

 In general artificial intelligence, the machine is able to perform multiple different tasks in a way that is deemed intelligent.
 This is like the intelligence that a human being has.

-For applied artificial intelligence, the machine is able to use the artificial intelligence to one specific task.
+For applied artificial intelligence, the machine is able to use the artificial intelligence to complete one specific task or make predictions.

 This applied artificial intelligence is the most common of the two types.
 Applied artificial intelligence is where machine learning, as you will be most likely to have encountered it, comes into play.